yjose/elazizi.com/blog/2019-07-28/index.md

 **Best Serverless resources?**

 Jumping from page to page, I found a great website in CSS-tricks team that needs to be added in your bookmarks.
-[The power of Serverless for front-end developers](https://serverless.css-tricks.com/) is a complete list of serverless services and resources organized by sections in one place, Almost any think you will need in your project : data storage, cloud functions, payments, etc.
+[The power of Serverless for front-end developers](https://serverless.css-tricks.com/) is a complete list of serverless services and resources organized by sections in one place, almost anything you will need in your project : data storage, cloud functions, payments, etc.

-### Conclusion
+## Final notes & search results

-Taking some time to search for the best resource in our case and this is My final notes based on the first step ( Search):
+Taking some time to search for the best resource using css-trick serverless resources and inspired by Canny features,This is My final notes :

 - Authentication is the best way to guarantee one vote per user.
 There are some other approaches but they are not secure.
 - [**Auth0**](https://auth0.com/) for authentication: Free for 7000 active users which is enough for us.
-- Using [**Netlify**](https://www.netlify.com/products/) functions to write our API: I love Netlify and we already using it to host the static website.
+- Using [**Netlify**](https://www.netlify.com/products/) functions to write our API: I love Netlify and we're already using it to host the static website.
 - Using [**Faunadb**](https://fauna.com/) as a database: Great free storage quota, support for **GraphQl** and works great with Netlify function.
 - We need an admin panel to validate submission before they appear in the suggestion list.

-And this is the first draft of app architecture:
+- App architecture draft

 ![](./banner.png)

-In the next post we will jump into the coding part and understanding the whole architecture, stay tunned.
+> **In the next part we will jump into the coding part and understanding the whole architecture, stay tunned.**

 Thanks for reading!
 If you think other people should read this post. tweet,share and enable notification to get updates.